jtmuller5/flutter_fast_cli/doc/get-started.md

 If you chose "supabase", you'll need to perform a similar set of setup steps.

-You can find all setup step instructions in the [Setup Steps](/flutter-fast-guide/setup/overview/) section.
+You can find all setup step instructions in the related topic section (ex.
+[Supabase](https://pub.dev/documentation/flutter_fast_cli/latest/topics/Supabase-topic.html)).
 This will typically be the slowest part of getting started.

 ## Replace the App Logo
 In the `assets/images` folder there is a placeholder image called logo.png.
 Replace this image with your own but keep the name the same ("logo.png").
 Then, run the following command: